 We consider poultry by-products slightly lower in quality than a single-species ingredient (like chicken by-products).

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh poultry.

-The fourth ingredient is wheat middlings, commonly known as “wheat mill run”.
+The fourth ingredient lists wheat middlings, commonly known as “wheat mill run”.
 Though it may sound wholesome, wheat mill run is actually an inexpensive by-product of cereal grain processing.

 The fifth ingredient is poultry fat.
 Poultry fat is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.